What Is NoFap? What Are the Benefits?

 But this Reddit-based community of pro-abstinence crusaders has rebranded those ideas into two guiding principles:

 In summation?
-NoFap things to avoid: masturbation and pornography.
+NoFap wants you to avoid: masturbation and pornography.

 This modern take on abstinence (mixed in with a little anti-porn messaging) may seem harmless — even worthy of support on the surface — but the medical community isn’t so sure.